danieljackcox/instrcon/README.md

 There are several important parts here, first is the object class definition

-	classdef SR830 < virthardware
+	classdef SR830 < voltagesource

-This tells matlab that we want to create a new class called SR830 (the model of the device) and that it should inherit the `virthardware` class which allows SR830 to access all functions held in the `virthardware` class, these are higher-level functions such as voltage sweep.
+This tells matlab that we want to create a new class called SR830 (the model of the device) and that it should inherit the `voltagesource` class which allows SR830 to access all functions held in the `voltagesource` class, these are higher-level functions such as voltage sweep.
 The filename must be the same as the class name.

 Next is the `methods` declaration which simply tells matlab we will define our functions here.